 Serve up Vitamin C in a fun form with these homemade Orange Honey Fruit Snacks.
-They’re easy to stir together and may lift spirits (and boost immunity) when a cold or sickness strikes.
+They’re easy to stir together and may lift spirits when a cold or sickness strikes—or just to have fun at snack time on a normal day!

-My oldest kiddo gets really, really selective about what she eats and drinks when she’s not feeling well, which can make it hard to fill her up with things I know may help during illness like Vitamin C.
+My oldest kiddo used to get really, really selective about what she eats and drinks when sick, which made it hard to feed her Vitamin C rich foods.

-TIP: I prefer to use pulp-free OJ since it’s not as heavy as regular, which means that you don’t need to add a ton of gelatin to get them to hold together.
+• Orange juice: I prefer to use pulp-free OJ since it’s not as heavy as regular, which means that you don’t need to add a ton of gelatin to get them to hold together.
 You can use bottled juice or squeeze it fresh.
-You could also stir in some powdered probiotics for an extra hit of goodness if you’d like.
-I haven’t tried this recipe with grass-fed gelatin, but please comment below if you do!

 Honey to Soothe a Sore Throat